ELevate

 After the reboot, login into the system and check:

-Verify that the current OS is the one you were upgrading to.
+Verify that the current OS successfully upgraded to the new version.

 cat /etc/redhat-release